AnoukSmet/Dog-Health-Tracker/README.md

 * **Result**
 The search logs page works as planned across various browsers and devices.
 Search function works as planned and return the correct logs or feedback message depending on the user input.
-Button to take the user back to the dashboard functions as planned.
+Button to take the user back to the relevant dashboard functions as planned.

 * **Verdict**
 The test has passed all the criteria and works like planned.